moonbuggy/docker-dnsmasq-updater/README.md

 #### Tags
 To minimize the Docker image size, and to theoretically improve run times (I haven't benchmarked it because I believe it runs fast enough either way) a binary build is available, tagged as `binary`.
 A build using the un-compiled Python script is available, tagged `script`.

 The default `latest` tag points to the script version.

+The Agent images will be tagged `agent`.

 > [!NOTE]
 > After upgrading the Nuitka version, binary builds are currently larger than